KATHERAM/ShoppingCart-1/README.md

       MSBuild - build automation
       1. Choose the project folder contains *.csproj
          Ex: Go to ~\ShoppingCart\ShoppingCart contains ShoppingCart.csproj
-      2. launch the command prompt
+      2. launch the command prompt and run the comamnd - dotnet build
-      3. type dotnet build
-      4. hit enter
-      5. build will run succesfully and we can see the below output in command prompt.
+      3. "dotnet build" - build will run succesfully and we can see the below output in command prompt.
             Microsoft (R) Build Engine version 16.5.0+d4cbfca49 for .NET Core Copyright (C) Microsoft Corporation.
 All rights reserved.